anoushka-j/meridian-prototype/README.md

 Cross-domain reasoning interface.
-Select a source domain, a target domain, describe a problem, and the system surfaces structural transfers between fields — including where the analogy breaks down.
+Select a source domain, a target domain, describe a problem, and the system surfaces structural transfers between fields, including where the analogy breaks down.

 Built with Claude code.